 The geometric shapes contained in the Kabbalah Tree of Life diagram are considered to be divinely designed and representative of scared principles.

 So, the Kabbalah Tree of Life is more of a symbol or diagram than an actual tree.
-However, it’s similar to the Tree of Life in other cultures in that it represents the connection between human beings and God, angels, and celestial bodies.
+However, it’s similar to the Tree of Life in other cultures.
+It represents the connection between human beings and God, angels, and celestial bodies.
 It also depicts a plan or map that shows people how they can gain universal wisdom and become closer to enlightenment and God.

 Assyrian Tree of Life